nami-h/sensors-/README.md

 2) magnetic flux density
 3) acceleration due to gravity
 4) rotational motion
-in all three axes separately and combined and light intensity.
+in all three axes separately and combined along with light intensity.